AnthonyTIrwin/PythonMathTester/README.md

-## The app can be launched by placing files in a same local directory and accessing MathTester.py file.
+## The app can be launched by placing files in a same local directory and by entering into bash: python main.py.
 The computer has to have access to the internet for a full-featured user experience.